jdputsch/confluence-space-user-management/README-dev.txt

 Thanks to Andy we have a site.xml and pom.xml changes to support it

 To produce site use:
- mvn -Dmaven.test.skip=true clean site
+ atlas-mvn -Dmaven.test.skip=true clean site

-If you are Andy or you have graphviz installed http://www.graphviz.org and have uncommented the pom.xml and added a local repository to the pom that contains the CSUM plugin, then you can do this: mvn depgraph:depgraph
+If you are Andy or you have graphviz installed http://www.graphviz.org and have uncommented the pom.xml and added a local repository to the pom that contains the CSUM plugin, then you can do this: atlas-mvn depgraph:depgraph